 Prior to contacting us for special collection, you will need to have the freon removed by a certified technician.
 The item must be tagged with a certification of removal.
 Once it has been tagged, you may contact the Hoover Public Works Department (205-444-7543), submit a request through My Hoover Connect or email email@example.com with your request and we will enter it for you.

 The six (6) holidays in which your service could be delayed are:

 When one of these six holidays falls on the weekend, there will be no change in your garbage and recycling services.
-If one should fall during the week, your service will be delayed by one day the remainder of that week.
-This would include recycling services as well.
+If your service day is on the Holiday, your home will be serviced only once that week.

 To reserve Veterans Park on Valleydale for an event, please complete the Veterans Park on Valleydale Rental Request form and return to the Events office.